andytudhope/thebluebook/source/canto-i/who-are-you.md

 and watched the world tumble
 all about them.

-Who came from a cut in Morningside in the middle of August and wandered from Egoli to the Wild Coast for love.

 Who found a way to forgive
 himself for the role she played, figured out how to give his whole heart back.

-Who could not kill the dream,
-for it seemed, somehow,
-more dramatic
-to dance again with death.

 Who traced herself through time to a tune made up of every human